JoeJasinski/k8s_user/README.md

 - [x] Automate the approval of the CSR resource
 - [ ] Automate the creation of a kubeconfig
 - [ ] Automate or document the creation of cluster premissions
+- [ ] Create a command line tool as well as python api
 - [ ] Automate the build
 - [ ] Good test coverage